zhzhhyzh/PERSIS-api/README.md

 # Reinforcement-Learning
-Ensure there are "python", "pandas", "nodejs" and "npm" available in local.
-"python" can be checked by: "python --version" "nodejs" can be checked by: "node --version"
+Ensure there are "python", "pandas", "nodejs" and "npm" available in local. \n "python" can be checked by: "python --version" "nodejs" can be checked by: "node --version"
 "npm" can be checked by: "npm --version"